agabor/docs/_includes/parse-server/push-notifications.md

 #### APNS (iOS)

 If you are setting up push notifications on iOS, tvOS or macOS for the first time, we recommend you visit the [raywenderlich.com's Push Notifications tutorial](https://www.raywenderlich.com/123862/push-notifications-tutorial) or [appcoda.com's iOS Push tutorial](https://www.appcoda.com/push-notification-ios/) to help you obtain a production Apple Push Certificate.
-Parse Server supports the PFX (`.p12`) file exported from Keychain Access.
-Parse Server also supports the push certificate and key in `.pem` format.
+MSG Server supports the PFX (`.p12`) file exported from Keychain Access.
+MSG Server also supports the push certificate and key in `.pem` format.
 Token-based authentication instead of a certificate is supported as well.

 #### FCM (Android)

 To get your FCM API key, go to the [Firebase console](https://console.developers.google.com/apis/credentials) and navigate to the project.
 Navigate to the settings of the project, and within the "Cloud Messaging" tab, you will find it, labeled "Server key"

-### 2. Configure Parse Server
+### 2. Configure MSG Server

-When initializing Parse Server, you should pass an additional push configuration.
+When initializing MSG Server, you should pass an additional push configuration.
 For example

 ```js
 var server = new ParseServer({